 - Regressive Articular Isometric Loading (RAILs)

-- The "regressive tissue" is whatever muscle(s) that we place on stretch.
+- The "regressive tissue" is whatever muscle(s) that are in the shortened position.
 Therefore, RAILs contractions are end range isometric contractions that allow us to strengthen the shortened connective tissue allowing us to acquire more mobility.

 - Base Positions